 First thing’s first, you need to know how much you can pay every month based on your monthly income.
 Your lender will also need you to provide proof of income and employment.
 Keep in mind that a car is a depreciating asset, so you should not invest a significant portion of your income into one.
 Typically, 20% of your income is considered an acceptable amount to put towards car payments.

 How much money will you be able to pay upfront for your vehicle?
-If the car that you choose costs $25,000 and you are only able to afford a $1,500 down payment, you will require a fairly large loan compared to someone purchasing the same vehicle with a $5,000 down payment.
+If the car that you choose costs $25,000 and you are only able to afford a $1,500 down payment, you will require a fairly large balance compared to someone purchasing the same vehicle with a $5,000 down payment.
 Determining the largest amount that you can afford as a down payment will help you calculate how much you need.

 - Trading in Your Old Car